xw2519/HLP-Project-2022-Team-8/src/Renderer/DrawBlock/lg519FirstRefact.md

 TODO:
 - rename and do obvious refactoring.
-- Use Cmp X and Y rather than Sym Pos
+- Use Cmp X and Y rather than Sym Pos.
+Beware that Cmp X and Cmp Y are ints but Sym.Pos.X and Sym.Pos.Y are floats.
 - Remove Sym Id and use Cmp Id instead